codelusion/concurrency-queue/README.md

 # concurrency-queue
-A queue that holds jobs, releasing only a fixed number for concurrent processing.
+A lightweight, minimalist FIFO queue that holds jobs, releasing only a fixed number for concurrent processing.

 ## Usage